maoberlehner/markus-oberlehner-net/content/blog/front-end-testing-cross-browser-acceptance-tests with-testcafe-browserstack-and-npm-scripts.md

 }
 ```

 The `test:unit` npm script you can see here was created in the first part of this article series about front-end testing.
 The `test:acceptance` script is the one we're going to focus on in this article.
-We're starting `testcafe` and by providing `chrome,firefox` in the command line arguments we're telling TestCafe to run tests in the locally installed browsers Chrome and Firefox.
+By providing `chrome,firefox` in the command line arguments for the `testcafe` command we're telling TestCafe to run tests in the locally installed browsers Chrome and Firefox.
 The next argument `test/acceptance/` is telling TestCafe were to look for test scripts.

 By specifying the `--app` option we can tell TestCafe to start a new HTTP server using the `http-server` npm package, serving the contents from the `demo/` directory, using port `6666` and suppress (HTTP server) log messages by providing the `-s` (silent) option.
 The site which is served by `http-server` is the site we're going to test.